istio/istio.io/content/help/bugs/index.md

 we already know about your problem and learn about when we think we can fix it.
 If you don't find your problem in the database, please open a [new issue](https://github.com/istio/istio/issues/new/choose) and let us know what's going on.

-Be sure to include a [cluster state archive](#generating-a-cluster-state-archive) in your bug report.
+If you're running on Kubernetes, consider including a [cluster state archive](#generating-a-cluster-state-archive) in your bug report.

 ## Generating a cluster state archive